mmondics/mq-cp4int-zos/README.md

 1. Navigate to Operators -> OperatorHub -> search for IBM MQ and ensure that you are in the correct project where you want IBM MQ to be deployed.
 ![OperatorHub Search](https://github.com/mmondics/mq-cp4int-zos/blob/main/Images/2021-06-07-10-37-34.png)

-    *Note: If you do not see IBM MQ in the search results, you might not have the correct CatalogSource instsalled on your OpenShift cluster.
+    *Note: If you do not see IBM MQ in the search results, you might not have the correct CatalogSource installed on your OpenShift cluster.
 It can be created with the following YAML file (also provided in this GitHub repository).*

     ```YAML
     apiVersion: operators.coreos.com/v1alpha1